Hogao (Colombian Tomato Onion Sauce)

 This recipe for Colombian Rice with Vegetables is inspired by the world-famous dish Arroz con Pollo (rice with chicken).
 But then, of course, without the chicken (arroz sin pollo, so to speak).
 It is packed with vegetables and legumes to make a comforting and healthy […]

-6 thoughts on “Hogao (Tomato Onion Sauce)”
+6 thoughts on “Hogao (Colombian Tomato Onion Sauce)”

 • 4 stars